-CONSULTANCY SERVICE FOR CONDUCTING THE PROJECT’S MID-TERM REVIEW SURVEY
+CONSULTANCY SERVICE FOR CONDUCTING THE PROJECT END-LINE SURVEY

 TERMS OF REFERENCE

-As part of monitoring and evaluation of the Third Sustainable Livelihood Project, the Ministry of Finance of Mongolia requires a consultancy to conduct the project’s Mid-term Review (MTR) survey.
-The firm contracted to implement the MTR survey will assess whether the project is on track in terms of achieving the set development objectives, identify areas of improvement, and provide recommendations for the remaining two years of the project.
-The MTR should lay the ground for the final evaluation of the SLP3 in 2022.
+As part of the monitoring and evaluation of the Third Sustainable Livelihood (SLP-3) Project, the Ministry of Finance of Mongolia requires a consultancy service to conduct the project End-line survey.
+The firm contracted to conduct the End-line survey will focus on the project impact in the line with the Project Development Objective (PDO) Indicators and overall achievement of the project and will assess whether the project is on track in terms of achieving the set development objectives, identify areas of improvement, and provide recommendations for the remaining period of the project.

 2.1 The Third Sustainable Livelihoods Project

-Under the capacity building component, the revised LDF regulation has been approved by the Minister of Finance on Sep 12, 2018 and registered by the Ministry of Justice and Internal Affairs on Oct 12, 2018 with the following major changes in substance:
+Under the capacity building component, the revised LDF regulation has been approved by the Minister of Finance on Sep 12, 2018, and registered by the Ministry of Justice and Internal Affairs on Oct 12, 2018 with the following major changes in a substance: